1. AI Systems We Use

 - MicHelper is not liable for decisions made based on AI-generated outputs without adequate human review

-Under the EU Artificial Intelligence Act (Regulation (EU) 2024/1689), MicHelper's AI-powered performance monitoring system is classified as a high-risk AI system under:
+Under the EU Artificial Intelligence Act (Regulation (EU) 2024/1689), MicHelper's AI-powered performance monitoring system would likely be classified as a high-risk AI system if placed on the EU market, under:

-This classification applies because MicHelper's AI system monitors and evaluates employee performance in workplace settings, generating compliance scores and performance metrics that may influence employment-related decisions.
+This is because MicHelper's AI system monitors and evaluates employee performance in workplace settings, generating compliance scores and performance metrics that may influence employment-related decisions.

-MicHelper is classified as a Provider (not merely a deployer) of a high-risk AI system under the EU AI Act.
-As the developer of the AI-powered monitoring and analysis system, MicHelper bears the primary regulatory obligations for the AI system's design, development, and conformity.
+If and when MicHelper is launched in the EU, MicHelper would be classified as a Provider (not merely a deployer) of a high-risk AI system.
+As the developer of the AI-powered monitoring and analysis system, MicHelper would bear the primary regulatory obligations for the AI system's design, development and conformity.

 "Limited risk" classification under the EU AI Act applies to systems such as chatbots and deepfake generators, which require only transparency obligations.
 Workplace monitoring and employee performance evaluation AI systems are explicitly categorized as high-risk under Annex III, requiring comprehensive compliance obligations beyond mere transparency.

-Non-compliance with the EU AI Act may result in significant penalties:
+Non-compliance with the EU AI Act may result in significant penalties for providers placed on the EU market:

 | Violation Type | Maximum Fine |